Translate this page:

 Summary

-Cucurbita digitata is a prostrate vine with a deep root found in hot, arid regions with low rainfall.
+Fingerleaf gourd Cucurbita digitata is a prostrate vine with a deep root found in hot, arid regions with low rainfall.
 It is one of only a few xerophyte species in the genus Cucurbita.
 As a Carbon Farming Solutions plant it is a good protein-oil staple Crop; each white seed is about 35% protein and 50% fat.
+It is a low, sprawling wild Cucurbita of the Southwest whose food value is concentrated in the seeds, not the fruit flesh.
+It is easy to recognize by its rough-haired, tendrilled vines and its rounded leaves that are deeply cut into narrow, finger-like lobes, and by its hard, baseball-like pepos that ripen from mottled green to yellow and then dry tan.
+In a foraging context, it is best treated as a dependable “seed plant” that stores its harvest in a tough rind that animals often avoid.

 Physical Characteristics

-Cucurbita digitata is an evergreen Perennial growing to 5 m (16ft) by 0.2 m (0ft 8in) at a medium rate.
+Cucurbita digitata is an evergreen Perennial growing to 3 m (9ft) by 0.2 m (0ft 8in) at a medium rate.

 Suitable for: light (sandy), medium (loamy) and heavy (clay) soils, prefers well-drained soil and can grow in nutritionally poor soil.
 Suitable pH: mildly acid, neutral and basic (mildly alkaline) soils.
 It cannot grow in the shade.
 It prefers dry or moist soil and can tolerate drought.